-THE quote by Janet Yellen reflects a view, widely shared by policymakers and central bankers, that maintains that three components matter for inflation dynamics: trend expectations, oil prices, and the degree of resource use in the economy.
-Similarly, most macroeconomic modeling is based on these three core ideas: some measure of slack affects shortterm fluctuations of inflation via a Phillips curve; monetary policy, via expectations, shapes its long-run trend; and oil price and other idiosyncratic shocks explain the volatile component of headline inflation.
-While models that incorporate these ideas use a variety of auxiliary assumptions (e.g., on the nature of expectations, the functional form of key equations, and the channels of propagation of the shocks), these three components remain the building blocks of a shared narrative.
-In this paper, we call this broadly and loosely defined understanding of inflation dynamics the "Fed's view."
+The quote by Janet Yellen reflects a view, widely shared by policy makers and central bankers, which maintains that three components matter for inflation dynamics: trend-expectations, oil prices, and the degree of resource utilisation in the economy.
+Similarly, most macroeconomic modelling is based on these three core ideas: some measure of slack affects short term fluctuations of inflation via a Phillips curve; monetary policy, via expectations, shapes its long run trend; and oil price and other idiosyncratic shocks explain the volatile component of headline inflation.
+While models that incorporate these ideas use a variety of different auxiliary assumptions (for example on the nature of expectations, the functional form of key equations, and the channels of propagation of the shocks) these three components remain the building blocks of a shared narrative.
+In this paper, we call this broadly and loosely defined understanding of inflation dynamics the 'Fed's view'.